AdmcCarthy/Identify_Fraud_from_Enron_Email/README.rst

 This method has improved on the origional methods but stil does not achieve 0.3 for precesion and recall.

-The 0.45 for precesion compared to the 0.19 for recall suggests.....
+The 0.45 for precesion compared to the 0.19 for recall suggests that it is finding nearly half the POIs but flagging to many non POIs as guilty.

 Further feature optimization
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~